Multi-factor Authentication + VPN = Secure and Private

 Secure your VPN with Multi-factor Authentication

 According to Verizon’s 2017 Data Breach Investigations Report, 81% of data breaches involve weak or stolen credentials.
 VPNs should be secured like any other application that relies on a username and password combination — with multi-factor authentication (MFA).
 A VPN without MFA is a house without a gate — with the right key, attackers can simply let themselves in.
-By implementing MFA with a VPN, organisations create a second layer of defence.
+By implementing MFA with a VPN, organizations create a second layer of defence.

 Risks, however, are not always static.
 Nowhere is this more evident than when managing a remote workforce, where neither the location nor the device used by each employee are consistent.
 An adaptive MFA solution mitigates this by dynamically adapting security and authentication policies based on the user, device, or location, prompting a user for an additional factor (such as verifying a push notification or an email OTP).